chrisjsherm/aws-lambda-contact-us/README.md

 ## Helper scripts

-The `shell-scripts` directory contains several scripts for managing the Docker image lifecycle.
+The `shell-scripts` directory contains scripts for managing the Docker image lifecycle.